Enter

 1.2.
 Present Perfect Continuous

-"I have been studying English for 4 years".
-In this example we see the Present Perfect Continuous, which is used for actions that began in the past and continue into the present.
+The present perfect continuous is used for actions or events that began in the past and continue into the present.

 1.3.
 Present Perfect vs. Past Simple